shuozhixu/CMS-EAM_2025/README.md

 Calculations of FWHM can follow Figure 2(c) of [Jian et al.](http://dx.doi.org/10.1016/j.actamat.2020.08.044) and Figure 3(f) of [Chen et al.](https://doi.org/10.1016/j.actamat.2024.119910).
 Specifically, we can take these steps:

-- Load the energy minimized structures (either random or CSRO) into OVITO.
-For the random structure of an alloy, the energy minimized data file can be obtained using the `lmp_0K.in` file as described in the "Random HfTiZr" section above.
-For the CSRO structure of an alloy, the data file obtained in the "CSRO structure" section is already energy minimized and can be used directly.
+- Prepare energy minimized structures.
+For the CSRO structures, the data files obtained in the "CSRO structure" section are already energy minimized and can be used directly.
+For the random structures, we need to prepare the energy minimized data files ourselves.
+Take MoNbTa as an example: the first step is to build a non energy minimized structure using the file `MoNbTa/random/atomsk_MoNbTa.sh` in [another project](https://github.com/shuozhixu/Modelling_2024); the second step is to modify the file `lmp_0K.in` in the "Random HfTiZr" section above; the third step is to run the LAMMPS simulation, generating a new data file which is the energy minimized data file for random MoNbTa
+- Load the energy minimized structures (either random or CSRO) into OVITO
 - Apply "[Coordination analysis](https://www.ovito.org/manual/reference/pipelines/modifiers/coordination_analysis.html)".
-Let the "Cutoff radius" be 4 and the "number of histogram bins" be 400.
+Let the "Cutoff radius" be 4 and the "number of histogram bins" be 400
 - Click "Show in data inspector", and a panel will pop up on the left
 - Click the icon above the disk icon to switch to the "Table view"
 - Click the disk icon to save the radial distribution function into a txt file, where the _x_ axis has a unit of Angstrom while the _y_ axis is unitless